rushichaudhari/rushichaudhari.github.io/content/posts/2020-07-03-LSTM-Stock-Prediction-worth-it.md

-# LSTMS for stock price predictions, worth it ?

 <span style="font-size:50px;">T</span>he internet is now flooded with "predicting stock market prices using LSTM".
 I went through 9 articles which I found on websites like medium, KDnuggets, etc.
 And I realized almost 6-7 out of them showed good results.
 But none of them showed their real-life use-case, The question is really helpful?